Orlando STR

 Yes, short-term rentals (Airbnb/VRBO) are allowed in Orlando, FL.

 Orlando, FL allows short-term rentals — commonly listed on platforms like Airbnb and VRBO — subject to local regulations that have evolved significantly since 2015.
-Hosts must register with the city (Florida DBPR Vacation Rental License + Orange County/City Business Tax Receipt) before listing their property.
+Hosts must register with the city (register property with the City, completing an application with planning official and paying annual fee) before listing their property.
 Orlando regulates STRs to balance tourism revenue with neighborhood quality of life.
 Key rules cover primary residence requirements, nightly limits, occupancy caps, and tax collection obligations.
 Hosts who operate without required registration or in violation of city rules face substantial fines.
 Below are the current registration requirements, rules, platform-specific notes, and penalties for Orlando.

 Registration Requirements

-Registration Required: Florida DBPR Vacation Rental License + Orange County/City Business Tax Receipt.
+Registration Required: register property with the City, completing an application with planning official and paying annual fee.
 Registration fee: $150–300.
 Annual renewal: $150–300 annually.
 Register through the City of Orlando Office of Business Development and Permitting (BDP) or City of Orlando Office of Business Development and Permitting (BDP) — Planning Division.
 Your registration number must be displayed on all platform listings.
 Failure to register before hosting is a violation subject to fines.

 Registration Type